 1. Pannaphan Yodmanee

 In his sustainable art projects, Pannaphan Yodmanee combines different materials, ranging from found objects to organic elements.
 The works are reminiscent of traditional Thai art and architecture.
-Rocks, minerals and wrecks made of concrete are painted over and reconstructed into beautiful abstract shapes.
-With his work, he tries to explore topics related to Buddhist philosophy and cosmology.
-Coupled with the natural phenomena of time, loss, devastation and death.
+Rocks, minerals and wrecks made of concrete are painted over and reconstructed into beautiful abstract forms.
+These works try to explore topics related to Buddhist philosophy and cosmology.
+Paired with natural phenomena of time, loss, devastation and death.
 They force the viewer to think about the flow and fluidity of life.